enlyth/GradientLab/README.md

 Please note this is currently work in progress, and far from a final version.

-At hthe moment, it focuses on LAB and LCH color spaces for interpolation, as they generally look the best to us aesthetically.
+At the moment, it focuses on LAB and LCH color spaces for interpolation, as they generally look the best to us aesthetically.
 See the following article for a bit more information:\
 https://www.vis4.net/blog/2011/12/avoid-equidistant-hsv-colors/

 ## Screenshots